NicknineTheEagle/DepotDownloader/README.md

 DepotDownloader fork
 ===============

-* added support for loading depot keys from a file (with -depotkeys commandline option)
+* added support for loading depot keys from a file (-depotkeys parameter)
-* changed the resulting directory structure
+* added support for loading app tokens from a file (-apptokens parameter)
+* added the ability to download a specific manifest directly without using app info (-depot-only parameter)

 DepotDownloader original readme